 - aged between 20 and 35 years

-Exclusion Criteria:- proven presence of infections during pregnancy and at delivery, - ongoing malignancies, - major gastrointestinal tract malformations, - immunodeficiencies, - diabetes and other chronic diseases at each organ or apparatus level, - chronic intestinal inflammatory diseases, - gastrointestinal function disorders, - celiac disease; - history of abdominal surgery with intestinal resection, - neuropsychiatric disorders, - central nervous system disorders, - vegan diet.
+Exclusion Criteria:- proven presence of infections during pregnancy and at delivery, - twin pregnancy, - ongoing malignancies, - major gastrointestinal tract malformations, - immunodeficiencies, - diabetes and other chronic diseases at each organ or apparatus level, - chronic intestinal inflammatory diseases, - gastrointestinal function disorders, - celiac disease; - history of abdominal surgery with intestinal resection, - neuropsychiatric disorders, - central nervous system disorders, - vegan diet.

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.

 Phase 1: Studies that emphasize safety and how the drug is metabolized and excreted in humans.